There are a couple of eye-opening books that changed the way I think about my life.

 Sure, you can keep sleeping around.
 But eventually, that gets old.
 We crave emotional connection.

-The real answer, I think, is an ENM relationship model.
+A better model, I think, is ENM relationships.
 By letting the other person be free, such relationships can succeed where the traditional paradigm fails.

 5. The 4-Hour Workweek

-“The 4-Hour Workweek” by Tim Ferriss is about overcoming the work-retirement paradigm.
-You shouldn’t spend your best years working a soul-crushing 9 to 5 and postpone pleasure to retirement.
+“The 4-Hour Workweek” by Tim Ferriss is about overcoming the work/retirement paradigm.
+You shouldn’t spend your best years working a 9 to 5 and postpone pleasure to when you are old and sick.

 The alternative Ferriss proposes is to create a “muse.”
-The term refers to an automated online business that you can run on about 4 hours per week (hence, the name of the book).
-You are now free to travel the world, indulge in your hobbies, or do whatever else.
+By that, he means an automated online business that you can run on 4 hours per week (hence, the name of the book).
+You are now free to indulge in your hobbies, travel the world, or do whatever else you feel like.

 If this sounds too good to be true, that’s because it is.
-In my opinion, Ferriss has never provided any strong evidence that people were able to implement his model as outlined in the book.
+As far as I can see, Ferriss has never provided any real evidence that people were able to implement his model.

-The actual strong point of the book is not the technical advice it gives; even if it did work, it would be outdated by now.
-What works in online marketing changes every six months.
+The actual strong point of the book is not the technical advice, though; even if it did work, it would be outdated by now.

-What truly stands out is Ferriss’ sober analysis of the status quo.
+What’s truly interesting is Ferriss’ sober analysis of the status quo.
 In a world glorifying the corporate ladder, he cuts to the chase.
-We are wasting our best years at nonsense jobs, just because everybody else does so too.
+We are wasting our best years at nonsense jobs, just because our parents and teachers told us so.
+And we only realize it when the game is almost over.

 Where the book falls short:

-I already pointed out that the “muse” model is unrealistic.
-Specifically, you can’t start and maintain a successful online business on just four hours per week.
+I already touched upon the “muse” model being unrealistic.
+You can’t start and maintain an online business on just four hours per week.

 “Vamps and Tramps” is an essay collection by American scholar and feminist Camille Paglia.

-Its centerpiece, “No Law in the Arena,” is Paglia’s attempt to correct our vanilla views on sex.
-Some of her arguments include:
+Its centerpiece, “No Law in the Arena,” is Paglia’s attempt to rectify our vanilla views on sex.
+Some of her points include:

-- Young women grow up so hyper-protected, they are out of touch with the sexual marketplace.
-They are ill-prepared for the excesses they are bound to encounter.
+- Young middle-class women in the US grow up so hyper-protected, they are ill-prepared for the excesses they will encounter in the sexual marketplace.

 - Prostitutes are not victims of patriarchal oppression but rather subvert it.
-They should be celebrated for their shrewdness, instead of being portrayed as helpless puppets.
+They should be celebrated for their shrewdness, instead of being portrayed as helpless pawns.

 - Pornography is a representation of the Dionysian forces in us, just like high-brow art celebrates the Apollonian side of things.
 Both have a right to exist.

 - Homosexuality, especially the male kind, is a glorious rebellion against the “fascism of nature.”
-Gay dark rooms have achieved what 60s feminism was fighting for.
+Gay dark rooms are the epitome of sexual independence.

-In the early 90s, that mix catapulted her to intellectual stardom.
-But with the advent of cancel culture, predictably, Paglia became a persona non grata.
-She was vilified as reactionary and sexist.
+In the early 90s, that mix catapulted her to intelligentsia stardom.
+But with the advent of cancel culture, Paglia became a persona non grata.
+She was vilified as reactionary.

-But that says more about zeitgeist than it does about Paglia.
+But that says more about the zeitgeist than it does about Paglia.

 Where the book falls short:

-Personally, I think it’s not worth it to get involved in culture wars like Paglia has chosen to.
+Personally, I think it’s not worth it to get involved in culture wars like Paglia has.
 Our limited time on this planet is too precious for that.
-Focus on optimizing your own life.
+Focus on optimizing and enjoying your own life.

-Having said that, we wouldn’t have her fantastic essays if she hadn’t.
+Having said that, if she hadn’t, we wouldn’t have her fantastic essays.

 7. The Decline of the West